JULIELab/HistEmo/README.md

 Please consult the paper below for details.

+## License
+This work is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/

 ## Citation
 Buechel, S., Hellrich, J., & Hahn, U. (2016).
 Feelings from the Past—Adapting Affective Lexicons for Historical Emotion Analysis.
 In Proceedings of the Workshop on Language Technology Resources and Tools for Digital Humanities (LT4DH) @COLING 2016.
 December 11, 2016, Osaka, Japan (pp. 54–61).